When Two Really Isn’t Better Than One

-There are certain things where this statement certainly rings true.
-For instance, when you’re talking about:
+There are certain things where the statement “two is better than one,” certainly rings true.
+For instance, when you're talking about:

 However, there are instances where two really isn't better than one.
 Here are a few things where one is definitely better than two:

 - client payments (being paid in full is always preferred)

 You might have already made some assumptions about why I added business cards to my list.
 Let's see if we're on the same page.

 Recently while attending an event, a woman I was in conversation with reached into her purse and pushed her business card into my hand.
 I didn't ask for her business card, she thrust it at me.
 When I looked down I noticed she had actually given me two business cards.

 For my regular readers, you might already know I'm not a fan of handing out business cards unsolicited.
 In the last year, I've given out less than 20 business cards.
 I only hand out a business card if someone requests it.
 The reason being, if we have a need/desire to connect further, I initiate scheduling time on our calendars during our conversation to speak again.
 I refuse to collect business cards with the idea that “someday” I'm going to call someone.
 We're either both interested in the moment of deepening our connection or we're not.
 It's easy to find and connect with people on social media so business cards seem somewhat outdated at this point.

 Back to my story of the woman handing me two business cards.
 I assumed she made a mistake and commented on the fact that she gave me two and tried to hand one back to her.
 Her response was, “No, please keep it and pass it along to someone who needs my services.”